wen-ethan/wen-ethan/README.md

 ### Hi there 👋
-My name is Ethan, welcome to my github ☺
+My name is Ethan, welcome to my github 🤗

+#### I'm currently working on...
+- My website!
+- AP Physics C notes
 <!--
 **wen-ethan/wen-ethan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.